chrisdean258/copper/README.md

 The current builtins are `write`, `alloc`, and `len` however these functions should likely not be used yet except for `write`

+## To Do

+### Near Future

+- Return values from eval
+- Methods and method calls

+### Slightly Less near future

+- Lists
+- For loops
+- Optional value interactions with `&&` and `||` operators
+- Moving to a span based system for locating tokens/expressions

+### Aspirational

+- Stdlib classes such as hashmap/dicts
+- Enums / Algebraic Type system
+- JSON support